trose16/bbc-count-me-up/README.md

 ## My Process
+I started by taking notes on the specs and choosing technologies.
+My goal was to TDD clean, legible, single responsibility, semantically named code that can be flexibly updated due to dependency management.
+From a style aspect I aimed for short functions with consistent whitespace and indentation to feel simple, elegant and enjoyable to read.

-*Before writing a line of code I imagined the project being used in a real scenario (the Oscar thing seemed to be a fun coincidence).
+Before writing a line of code I imagined the project being used in a real scenario (the Oscar thing seemed to be a fun coincidence).
 Followed up by developing more user stories based on the brief given and diagrammed a bit on paper.
-The bolded text indicates where I derived my objects and messages*
+The bolded text indicates where I derived my objects and messages.

 Additional user stores
 > As a viewer of a BBC popular live talent show...